-The Minister of Environment, Climate Change and Municipalities reviewed the request by the City to amend the Regional Plan map to enable the proposed municipal amendments.
+At the time, the Minister of Environment, Climate Change and Municipalities (now the Minister of Municipal and Provincial Affairs) reviewed the request by the City to amend the Regional Plan map to enable the proposed municipal amendments.
 The Minister gave permission for the City to proceed with public consultation related to the Regional Plan.
 In addition to public notification, the Minister requires consultation with the other 14 municipalities in the region.
 Correspondence from other municipalities is included in Council's agenda.
-There were no concerns raised.
+There were no concerns raised by the municipalities.

-To review the Regional Plan amendment request, the Province referred it to the Interdepartmental Land Use Committee (ILUC).
+To review the Regional Plan amendment request, the Province referred it to its Interdepartmental Land Use Committee (ILUC).
 Provincial departments and agencies expressed no concerns, though Archaeology noted that an archaeological impact assessment would be required before development.
 The Sector Diversification Division of Tourism did not object to the amendment but stated that tourism stakeholders will be very concerned about the impact of the development on viewscapes, particularly from The Rooms.
 They were satisfied that there would be a diligent and extensive consultation process so these concerns can be discussed and addressed.
 The ILUC report recommended that the Regional Plan amendment be approved, conditional to the concerns and comments expressed.

 There is a possibility that Council could adopt the proposed amendments but the Minister could decide not to adopt the Regional Plan amendment, meaning the municipal amendments affecting Harvey Road would not proceed.
-The amendments along Queen's Road are not affected by the Regional Plan.